2014 JazzCity 17th Season

 This annual concert features a lush summer backdrop and two stalwart vocalists, each with their own story to tell.
 With Dennis Luxion on piano, Chuck Webb on bass and Charles Heath on drums.

 Chicago Latin Jazz Festival

 Expanded last year to two days, this community celebration brings Latin Jazz greats from around the country and right here at home to the beautiful Boathouse in Humboldt Park

 NextGenJazz in the Park: Irvin Pierce Quartet

-A chance to hear Chicago’s newest rising stars!
-Young tenor player Irvin Pierce, an alumnus of Jazz Institute’s Jazz Links program, is joined by Scott Hesse on guitar, Devin Foster on bass and Isaiah Spencer on drums.
+A chance to hear one of Chicago’s rising stars!
+Young tenor player Irvin Pierce, an alumnus of Jazz Institute’s Jazz Links program, is joined by Robert Irving III on piano, Chuck Webbon bass and Ernie Adams on drums.

 November 14, 2014

 George Freeman/Mike Allemana Organ 4tet